Mental Health Facilities Muscogee County, GA

 Saint Francis Hospital The Bradley Center

-Saint Francis Hospital The Bradley Center is a mental health clinic in Muscogee County, Georgia, located at 2000 16th Avenue, 31901 zip code.
-Saint Francis Hospital The Bradley Center offers hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Saint Francis Hospital The Bradley Center provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and adults.
-Saint Francis Hospital The Bradley Center also supports people with PTSD, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by Saint Francis Hospital The Bradley Center include assertive community treatment, mentoring/peer support/consumer-run services and illness management and recovery.
+Saint Francis Hospital The Bradley Center is a mental health facility in Muscogee County, GA, located at 2000 16th Avenue, 31901.
+Saint Francis Hospital The Bradley Center provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Saint Francis Hospital The Bradley Center provides group therapy, behavior modification and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
+Saint Francis Hospital The Bradley Center also supports seniors or older adults, transitional age young adults and patients with eating disorders.
+Some other services available at Saint Francis Hospital The Bradley Center include suicide prevention services, assertive community treatment and illness management and recovery.

 Learn More